rbowsley/lamplighthelp/source/16-12-6_Global_Settings-_Security_Settings.markdown

  - have at least one of their "my users" listed on.
 Records with no attendees will not be visible with this option.

-#### If using "my users" restriction above, should newly added profiles be made a "my user".
+#### If using "My Users" restriction above, should newly added profiles be made a "my user".

    By choosing this option, when a database user creates a new profile in the system, it will automatically be linked to them as 'my user'.
 This is to prevent the need for another operator with a higher level of access to go in and create the relationship before they can edit information in the profile.